 - 4.1.
 Demarc (demarcation point).
 The physical point at which separation is made between the telecommunications service provider's cable facilities and those owned by the end user/building owner.
 The point in which the provider's service is handed off to the user's cable facilities and/or equipment.
 Multiple demarc locations in one physical structure are common.
 Tie cables which provide connectivity between entrance facilities and demarc locations are owned by the local service provider. - 4.2.
 Entrance Facilities.
 An entrance to a building for both public and private network service cables (including antennas) including the entrance point at the building wall and continuing to the entrance room or space.
 Entrance facilities are often used to house electrical protection equipment and connecting hardware for the transition between outdoor and indoor cable.
 The Entrance Facility includes overvoltage protection (often referred to as a terminal) and connecting hardware for the transition between outdoor and indoor cable. - 4.3.
+Home Run.
+Individual cable run installed from a central distribution point to termination point.
+Each cable run is a continuous length without a splice or intermediate point.
+Each cable run is a continuous length without a splice or intermediate termination point.
+Typically referred to as a "Star" topology. - 4.4.
 Telecommunication Facilities.
 The aggregate of equipment used for various modes of transmission, such as digital data, audio signals, image and video signals.
-This equipment is provided by the local service provider and the Office of the Chief Information Officer. - 4.4.
+This equipment is provided by the local service provider and the Office of the Chief Information Officer. - 4.5.
 Telecommunication Service.
-Any service provided by a telecommunication provider and/or by the Office of the Chief Information Officer. - 4.5.
+Any service provided by a telecommunication provider and/or by the Office of the Chief Information Officer. - 4.6.
+Telecommunications Information Outlet.
+User connection facility provided in a Work Area as part of a Structured Cabling System. - 4.7.
 Tie Cable.
 Cabling facilities used to connect two physical points together.
 Ex: multiconductor cable used to extend services from an entrance room or space to a remote wiring closet or station-cabling cross-connect field.
 Riser cables, used to extend services between floors of a structure, are also considered tie cables.
 Tie cables can be copper or optical fiber in construction.

-VERSION DATE: DRAFT - August 10, 2012
+VERSION DATE: DRAFT - November 27, 2012 HISTORY

-HISTORY: